andy139/Salesforce-Import/README.md

 4. Check if data imported correctly.
 Pulled up records and made sure that fields were correct.

-5. Drew up report on Salesforce client.
+5. Obtained sample report on Salesforce client.